4d/docs/website/translated_docs/es/ORDA/quickTour.md

 //$entity.ID se llena automáticamente
 ```

-Right now, the entity only exists in memory.
+Por el momento, la entidad sólo existe en la memoria.
 To store it in the data file, you need to save it using the `save()` member method:

 ```code4d
 $status:=$entity.save()